 Report work when requesting benefit payments

 Each time you request a benefit payment, we ask if you worked during the week you are requesting.
-You must answer “Yes” if you worked at all, including:

 - Self-employment, working for cash, or volunteer work

 - Pay received from your last week at your old job

 - Pay received from your first week at your new job